 Field of Study: Geochemistry

-Geochemistry prepares people to use chemistry to understand the Earth and how it works.
-Students learn about chemical elements found in rocks, soils, and water.
-They learn about the distribution and movement of these elements.
-They also learn how human activities can change the chemistry of soils and water.
+Geochemistry prepares people to use chemistry to understand the Earth and the chemical elements found in rocks, soils, and water.

 A few colleges and universities offer bachelor's degrees in geochemistry.
 Some schools offer an interdisciplinary program.
 Interdisciplinary programs combine courses from several college departments.
 In geochemistry it may be geology and chemistry.
 A bachelor's degree usually takes about four years of full-time study.